FigureTechnologies/marketpalace-securitization-contract/crates/contract-controller/README.md

 ##### Request Parameters
 - `init_msg`: The securitization contract's [initialization message](https://github.com/FigureTechnologies/marketpalace-securitization-contract/tree/main/crates/contract#instantiation).
 - `code_id`: The stored contract id to initialize.
+- `uuid`: A unique identifier for the securitization.

 ##### Emitted Attributes
 - `action`: The action that was executed.
 The value of this will always be `create_contract`.